-WEBTech Notes is designed to support the management of Federal depository library collections.
-Federal depository libraries use WEBTech Notes to search, browse, and view updates to Superintendent of Documents classification numbers and to List of Classes information.
-Specifically, WEBTech Notes may be used by:
+WEBTech Notes (WTN) is designed to support the management of Federal depository library collections.
+Federal depository libraries use WTN to search, browse, and view updates to Superintendent of Documents classification numbers and to List of Classes information.
+Specifically, WTN may be used by:

 - Catalogers to identify records and publication call numbers that need to be changed.